ansible/awx/.github/ISSUE_TEMPLATE.md

 Any issues opened will this template will be automatically closed.

-Instead use the bug for feature request.
+Instead use the bug or feature request.

 -->